MichaelCurrin/twitterverse/docs/tweets/fetch_tweets.md

         --query '"Foo Bar" OR #FooBar OR @Baz'
     Created Campaign: Foo bar | "Foo Bar" OR #FooBar OR @Baz

 Search tweets matching a campaign's query.
-Tweets are stored agains the campaign.
+Tweets are stored against the campaign.

     $ ./insert/search_and_store_tweets.py \
         --campaign 'Foo bar' --pages 1000